There are lots of ways to protect yourself against loud noise.

 These may have voluntary noise labels on them, but it is less likely.
 The manual mentions something about hearing protection, and if it says that it is needed, then you must wear ear plugs while mowing!
 Unless it states explicitly that ear muffs are not required, you should use them.

 Below are my four recommendations for hearing protection when on a mower.

-Standard Budget Ear Muff – These are inexpensive ear muffs that will protect your hearing while mowing the lawn, best suited to someone who will be mowing their garden at home / using these muffs relatively infrequently
+Standard Budget Ear Muff – These are inexpensive ear muffs that will protect your hearing while mowing the lawn, best suited to someone who will mow their garden at home / using these muffs relatively infrequently.

 Standard High-End Ear Muffs – These are slightly more expensive than the muffs above – but still very reasonable in price.
 They will block out the noise marginally better, and will probably be better made and more comfortable to wear for extended periods.
 May suit someone who needs to wear hearing protection frequently, or just wants better quality.